Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

+If we consider each $w_\beta$ as a variable, then the constraints from \cref{eqn:count:weightRemoval:constraints} form a system of linear equations with $\max\Ex+2$ variables.
+Observe further that all constraints with $\alpha\ge \max\Ex+1$ are identical.
+Hence, there are $\max\Ex+2$ constraints.
+Now consider the matrix $M$ formed by the coefficients of \cref{eqn:count:weightRemoval:constraints}.
+Observe that the anti-diagonal of $M$ and all entries below are ones as $\max\Ex+1, \max\Ex+2,\dots \notin \Ex$.
+Moreover, every entry one row above the anti-diagonal in $M$ is zero by the fact that $\max\Ex \in \Ex$.
+This observation directly implies that the sums for $\alpha+1$ and $\alpha$ differ by (at least) one summand, i.e., by $w_{\max\Ex-\alpha}$.
+Hence, the matrix $M$ is invertible and there is a solution to \cref{eqn:count:weightRemoval:constraints}.
+Moreover, when starting with the sums for $\max\Ex+1$ and $\max\Ex$, we can find the value for $w_0$ and eliminate it from the system of linear equations.
+Then, we repeat this process to iteratively eliminate $w_{1}$ up to $w_{\max\Ex+1}$.

+We conclude that there are values for each $w_\beta$ such that \cref{eqn:count:weightRemoval:constraints} hold.
+Moreover, the above procedure already finds these values in time polynomially in the number of variables, which is $\max\Ex+2$.

-To simulate the original simple node $\hat v$ with set $B=\{\max\Ex+1\}$, we need $g(i,\max\Ex+1-i)=1$ for all $i\in[0,\max\Ex+1]$ and 0 otherwise.
-These constraints and the definition of $g$ describe a system of linear equations with $(\max\Ex+2)^2$ variables and equally many constraints.
-Assuming that there always exists a solution, we can use Gaussian elimination to compute the solution in time $\O(n^3)$.
-Since the weights are chosen such that the remaining graph does not see a difference between the node $\hat v$ and this new gadget, we can replace all simple nodes with set $B$ to get a relation-weighted \CountAntiFactorR{\Ex} instance.
+\proofsubparagraph*{Finalizing the Reduction.} Since the weights for the gadget are chosen such that the remaining graph does not see a difference between the vertex $\widehat v$ and this new gadget, we can replace all simple vertices by this procedure to get an edge- and relation-weighted \CountAntiFactorR{\Ex} instance which we denote by $G$.